Feb 172016

 echo "sed -n '/${ESCAPED_PDATE}/,/${ESCAPED_DNOW}/ p'"

-One Response to “Using sed to search between two dates/time in a log file (apache, nginx, etc)”
+One response to “Using sed to search between two dates/time in a log file (apache, nginx, etc)”

 1. […] wrote about this before in Using Sed to search between dates and offered a ad-hoc solution but the other day I came up with a much better solution using a […]